 From a practical perspective sessions are organic, rather than linear, manualised or transactional.
 This enables the natural process into the work.
 We would meet weekly, or more often if the work reaches a point where that might be fruitful.
 In general, you would drive the process by bringing what is arising and important to you and I would help you explore that, surfacing feelings and making links that perhaps you cannot see.
 Over time, our work would unearth and make sense of where you are in life and what might have taken you off track.
 Those distortions, which might include unconscious feelings (often called trauma in our culture) are in some way resolved.

 There are numerous approaches for bringing this process into being.
 If you’re familiar with Psychotherapeutic theory, then some of these will resonate, if not, feel free to skip to past the list.

 - Alchemical Transformation – this is the (modernised) ancient appreciation of processes within the depths of the psyche which lead to profound transformation.
 Usually experienced through emotions, I am guided by the works of Edinger, Woodman, Hillman and Jung.

 - Archetypal Psychology – using myth, symbol and archetypes resident in both our culture and the psyche, we can understand unconscious material, including that which is pre-verbal or even ancestral.
 In this way, complexes which distort our being and prevent depth authenticity (true Self expression) can be resolved.

 - Internal family systems and Ego State therapy – unpacking aspects of the psyche experienced as sub personalities, for example, the “saboteur” or the “inner child”.
 Linking these unprocessed feeling states to complexes and archetypes or somatic experience, helps to reprocess deeply buried trauma.

 - Psychodynamic and Systems Theories – “classic” Jungian/Freudian (and post) methods for unpacking projection, transference, and psychosexual development.
-These are used in conjunction with the other listed approaches to make sense of interpersonal relationships, including the relationship that forms between you and I.
+These are used to make sense of interpersonal relationships, including the relationship that forms between you and I.